Saikondru/PrimeRestTest/README.md

 ./gradlew clean test jacocoTestReport
 ```

-Code coverage will be available at  `build/reports/jacoco/test/html/index.html`
+Code coverage will be available at  `build/reports/jacoco/test/html/index.html`.
+Now we have `99%` code coverage.

 ## IntegrationTests
 ```